DigitalPublishingToolkit/TOD56/md/06chapter4.md

     More Ways With Have-sies™,’ 4 October 2023. https://news.bk.com/blog-posts/burger-king-r-invites-you-to-have-it-your-way-even-more-ways-with-have-sies-tm.

-[^64]: Visa’s slogan.
+[^64]: Visa Inc., ‘Visa Launches “Everywhere You Want to Be,” a Corporate

-    Visa Inc., ‘Visa Launches “Everywhere You Want to Be,” a Corporate Platform That Reconnects the Company to Its Heritage.’, *investor.visa.com*, 13 January 2014.
+    Platform That Reconnects the Company to Its Heritage.’, *investor.visa.com*, 13 January 2014.